kunny/google_maps_v2_support/README.md

 ## Contacts
 ========
 Please send an e-mail to [jyte82@gmail.com](mailto:jyte82@gmail.com) for *Help request*.
-For `Bug report`, `Opinion`, please use *Issues* menu.
+For *Bug report* or *Opinion*, please use *Issues* menu.
 If you have some suggestions, bugfixes, or something by your own, please let me know via *Pull request*.

 ## License
 ========